Category Archives: Uncategorized

 Quinoa

-It is a gluten-free staple so makes a perfect substitute for gluten-grains such as burghul in dishes like tabbouli.
+Quinoa is a gluten-free staple so makes a perfect substitute for gluten-grains such as burghul in dishes like tabbouli.

-Quinoa provides all the required amino acids for the human body in excellent proportions, (including lysine).
+Quinoa provides all the required amino acids for the human body in excellent proportions, including lysine.
 It is high in iron and calcium, a good source of magnesium, manganese and copper and phosphorous.
 It is a good source of B vitamins, vitamin E and omega3 and omega6.100g of quinoa contains 46% of the daily requirement of folate.
-And, it provides similar energy to other major cereals.
+And it provides similar energy to other major cereals.

 Quinoa Preparation